feeblefakie/feeblefakie.github.io/_pages/about.md

 ---
 I am Hiroyuki Yamada, CTO (and CEO) of [Scalar, Inc.](https://www.scalar-labs.com/) I am passionate about database systems and distributed systems, especially making transactions and query processing highly scalable and available.
-I got a Ph.D. from the University of Tokyo, where I worked on parallel database systems under the supervision of Prof. Masaru Kitsuregawa.
+I received my Ph.D. from the University of Tokyo, where I worked on parallel database systems under the supervision of Prof. Masaru Kitsuregawa.

 News
 ======